Introduction

 - Wider doors to accommodate wheelchairs or mobility aids.

-- Lower thresholds for easier navigation.
+- Lower thresholds for easier access.

 Specialty Doors and Their Unique Sizing Characteristics